pedrohfonseca81/livelinks/README.md

 # Livelinks

-Livelinks is a linktr based website made with Phoenix LiveView.
+Livelinks is a linktree based website made with Phoenix LiveView.

 ## Screenshots